Resident Evil 5: Development

 The decision for cooperative gameplay was made part-way through development, for a new experience in a Resident Evil game.
-Despite initial concern that a second player would dampen the game's tension and horror, it was later realized that this could actually increase such factors where one player had to be rescued.
+Despite initial concern that a second player would dampen the tension and horror, it was later realized that this could actually increase such factors where one player had to be rescued.
 The decision to retain wide-screen proportions in two-player mode was made to avoid having the first player's screen directly on top of the second, which might be distracting, and the restriction on simultaneously moving and shooting was retained to increase player tension by not allowing them to maneuver freely.
 Takeuchi cited the film Black Hawk Down as an influence on the setting of Resident Evil 5 and his experience working on Lost Planet: Extreme Condition as an influence on its development.
-When questioned as to why the game was not being released on the Wii, which was the most popular gaming console at that time, Takeuchi responded that although that may have been a good decision "from a business perspective", the Wii was not the best choice in terms of power and visual quality, concluding that he was happy with the console choices they had made.
+Asked why it was not being released on the Wii, the most popular gaming console at that time, Takeuchi responded that although that may have been a good decision "from a business perspective", the Wii was not the best choice in terms of power and visual quality.

 Resident Evil 5 runs on version 1.4 of Capcom's MT Framework engine and scenes were recorded by motion capture.
-It was the first video game to use a virtual camera system, which allowed the developers to see character movements in real time as the motion-capture actors recorded.
+It used custom-built virtual cameras, which allowed the developers to see character movements in real time as the motion-capture actors recorded.
 Actors Reuben Langdon, Karen Dyer and Ken Lally portrayed Chris Redfield, Sheva Alomar and Albert Wesker respectively.
 Dyer also voiced Sheva, while Chris's voice was performed by Roger Craig Smith.
 Dyer's background training in circus skills helped her win the role of Sheva, as Capcom were searching for someone who could handle the physical skills her motion capture required.
-She performed her own stunts, and worked in production on the game for over a year, sometimes working 14 hours a day.
-All of the human character motions were based on motion capture, while the non-human characters in the game were animated by hand.
+She performed her own stunts, and worked in production for over a year, sometimes working 14 hours a day.
+All of the human character motions were based on motion capture, while the non-human characters were animated by hand.

-Kota Suzuki was the game's principal composer and additional music was contributed by Hideki Okugawa, Akihiko Narita and Seiko Kobuchi.
+Kota Suzuki was the principal composer and additional music was contributed by Hideki Okugawa, Akihiko Narita and Seiko Kobuchi.
 The electronic score includes 15 minutes of orchestral music, recorded at the Newman Scoring Stage of 20th Century Fox Studios in Los Angeles with the 103-piece Hollywood Studio Symphony.
 Other orchestral music and arrangements were by Wataru Hokoyama, who conducted the orchestra.
-Capcom recorded in Los Angeles because they wanted a Hollywood-style soundtrack to increase the game's cinematic value and global interest.
-Resident Evil 5s soundtrack features an original theme song, titled "Pray", which was composed by Suzuki and sung by Oulimata Niang.
+Capcom recorded in Los Angeles because they wanted a Hollywood-style soundtrack to increase the cinematic value and global interest.
+Resident Evil 5s soundtrack features an original theme song, "Pray", composed by Suzuki and sung by Oulimata Niang.